This section describes the tuition waiver benefit available to members of the following employee groups:

 To register in a UBC Extended Learning or approved Sauder School of Business Continuing Business Studies non-credit course or program:

-- To register for a non-credit course, complete a Tuition Waiver through your Workday account.
+- To register for a non-credit course, complete a Tuition Waiver through your Workday account at least one day prior to the course start date.
 For step-by-step instructions for applying for the Tuition Waiver search the Knowledge Base or contact the Integrated Service Centre.
 You do not need to register separately with Extended Learning or Sauder School of Business or pay in advance.
 You will need to complete one waiver for each course in each term.

 - Your application will be approved instantly (in most cases) and sent to Extended Learning or Sauder School of Business the following day.